Learn how to sharpen a knife because your life or your survival needs may depend on it!

 Watch popular survival instructor Ray Mears demonstrate how to sharpen a knife with a whetstone in this video by Ray Mears & Woodlore Ltd.:

-This is actually a true survival skill that we all need to learn and practice at home, camp, your survival shelter or bug out location.
+This is actually a true survival skill that we all need to learn and practice at home, camp, survival shelter, or bug-out location.

 How do you sharpen your knives?
 Let us know in the comments.